AK-Homberger/M5Stack-Sonoff-Power-Display/README.md

 # Alternative Display
 The M5Stack might be a bit oversized to act only as a display.
-Therfore ther is also an alternative solution with an ESP8266 (e.g. Wemod D1 mini) and a cheap SSD1306 OLED display.
+Therfore ther is also an alternative solution with an ESP8266 (e.g. Wemos D1 mini) and a cheap SSD1306 OLED display.

 https://github.com/AK-Homberger/M5Stack-Sonoff-Power-Display/tree/master/ESP8266Power_OLED